 At sites where bedrock is close to the surface, high excavation costs may make constructed stormwater wetlands infeasible.
 Table CSW.1 lists the recommended minimum design criteria for constructed stormwater wetlands.

 Effectiveness

 A review of the existing performance data indicates that the removal efficiencies of constructed stormwater wetlands are significantly higher than the removal efficiencies of dry extended detention basins.
-Indeed constructed stormwater wetlands are among the most effective treatment practices.
+Constructed stormwater wetlands are among the most effective treatment practices.

 To preserve their effectiveness, MassDEP requires placing a sediment forebay as pretreatment for all constructed stormwater wetlands.